stevekwan/best-practices/javascript/best-practices.md

 It just isn't worth the effort obsessing over rigid indentation/squiggly rules.
 Do what you think makes sense in the given context.
 If your code is readable and clear, it should speak for itself regardless of the indentation style you choose.

-Just be prepared to have everything overwritten by my linter.  :)
+Just be prepared to have your formatting overwritten by my linter.  :)

 ### Obsessing over strict equality.

 The difference between `==` and `===` is important in JavaScript, _especially_ when checking against falsiness/truthiness.

-But with the exception of that case, it's not something I lose a lot of sleep over.
-Yes, you should endeavour to use the right comparisons where appropriate, but this isn't the sort of thing that I would turn into a religious war.
+But with that exception, it's not something I lose a lot of sleep over.
+Yes, you should endeavour to use `===`, but this isn't the sort of thing that I would turn into a religious war.

 ### Optimizations that try to "outsmart the browser."
 <!--